 What are the Eligibility Criteria?

-All work shared in the VIT&L Week Scholarship Showcase must be inspired by previously published teaching and learning research.
-The showcase provides an opportunity to reflect on your previously published work, to consider its impact and to communicate to a broad audience what the research means for teaching and learning practice and for student learning.
+The showcase provides an opportunity to reflect on your evidence-based enhancement and/or previously published work, to consider its impact and to communicate to a broad audience what your findings mean for teaching and learning practice and for student learning.
+The following criteria apply:

-- be based on teaching and learning research which has either full, majority or lead involvement from staff affiliated to Irish higher education institutions
+- Full, majority or lead involvement from staff affiliated to Irish higher education institutions

-- a short statement of the aims of the research which have inspired the poster
+- Aims – aims of the evidence-based enhancement and/or research which has inspired the poster

-- a reflection on the impact of the research and what the research means for teaching and learning: for you, for your students, your colleagues and discipline, your institution, or more broadly
+- Impact – reflection on what your work means for teaching and learning – impact: for you, for your students, your colleagues and discipline, your institution, or more broadly

-- images, figures and/or tables as appropriate and in line with the original publication conditions and permissions
+- Visuals – may include images, figures, tables, etc. as appropriate and in line with conditions and permissions

-- a student response to the research (optional)
+- Optional addition – a student response to the research/evidence-based enhancement

 - be designed to be displayed as A3 (landscape orientation)